microsoft/FastTrack/scripts/Find-MailboxDelegates batch analysis/README.md

-_PLEASE COMPLETE THIS README TEMPLATE FOR YOUR CONTRIBUTION.
-IT SHOULD BE PLACED IN THE ROOT OF YOUR FOLDER AND BE RENAMED "README.md".
-ONCE COMPLETE PLEASE DELETE ALL OF THESE INSTRUCTIONS_

-# Microsoft FastTrack Open Source - _YOUR TITLE HERE_
+# Microsoft FastTrack Open Source - Find-MailboxDelegates batch analysis

 The BatchAnalysis-generic.xlsm spreadsheet is designed to be an extension of the Find-MailboxDelegates script at https://aka.ms/find-mailboxdelegates here on GitHub.